clintko/BIOS822_FinalProj/README.md

 # Goal of Final Project

-This project is to perform exploratory data analysis
+This project is to perform exploratory data analysis on HIV flow cytometry data downloaded from flow repository [1].
+The data was published in 2012 [2] and contains fcs file for all 466 patients [3].

 # Main Contents